Feedback

 CUBO Executive

-Kirsty Woodward - Director of Campus Services (University of Leicester)
+Chair Kirsty Woodward - Director of Estates and Campus Services, University of Leicester

 At the University of Leicester, Kirsty is the strategic lead for Accommodation; Print Services; Leicester Conferences; Campus Operations, including Portering and Cleaning, Grounds and Gardens, Post, Fleet; and Security.
 Kirsty is also a Board Director of College Court Conference Centre and Leicester Services Partnership, (the Student Union and University catering partnership) and the University lead on Prevent.

 Kirsty joined CUBO Executive Board in March 2019, initially picking up the conference portfolio.
-Kirsty is now Chair Elect and has represented CUBO on the Board of the Universities UK Accommodation Code of Practice since October 2018.
+Kirsty is CUBO Chair and has represented CUBO on the Board of the Universities UK Accommodation Code of Practice since October 2018.

 Prior to joining Leicester, Kirsty was a Senior Project Manager at the Russell Partnership.
 In this role, Kirsty worked with well-known organisations such as the BBC and Goldman Sachs to improve their catering offer.
 She also worked with a number of universities, including Leicester.
 It was while working for Leicester as a consultant that Kirsty began the journey of transforming the University’s catering service, which led to her being offered a permanent role at the institution.